Laravel-Backpack/docs/6.x/crud-uploaders.md

 - **`path`** - default: **`/`**
 The path inside the disk where the file will be stored.
 It maps to `prefix` in field definition.
 - **`deleteWhenEntryIsDeleted`** - default: **`true`**
 The files will be deleted when the entry is deleted.
-Please take into consideration that `soft deleted models` don't delete the files.
+This setting needs aditional configuration to properly work.
+Please see: [configuring file deletion on uploaders](#deleting-uploaded-files)
 - **`temporaryUrl`** - default: **`false`**
 Some cloud disks like `s3` support the usage of temporary urls for display.
 Set this option to true if you want to use them.
 - **`temporaryUrlExpirationTime`** - default: **`1`**